 - Daily Self-Monitoring and Screening

-All persons are expected to self-monitor and screen their own health daily to limit the spread of the virus.
-Individuals should self-screen for COVID-19 and consult the Student Health Center a doctor if showing symptoms.
+All persons are expected to self-monitor and screen their health daily to limit the spread of the virus.
+Individuals should self-screen for COVID-19 and consult the Student Health Center or a doctor if showing symptoms.